wntrblm/nox/docs/config.rst

 .. module:: nox.sessions

 Nox will call your session functions with a :class:`Session` object.
-You use this object to to run various commands in your session.
+You can use this object to run various commands in your session.

 .. autoclass:: Session
     :members: